The Value of the Works of Victor Vasarely

 After his first solo exhibition in 1930 at the Kovacs Akos Gallery in Budapest, Vasarely moved to Paris where he devoted himself to the graphic arts.
 He worked at several advertising agencies to support his work during this time.
 Works from this period were frequently abstract patterned and figurative and include Zebra (1937), which is considered by some to be one of the earliest examples of Op Art.

-During the 1940s, Vasarely experimented in a style based in Surrealism and Abstract Expressionism before arriving at his hallmark checkerboard paintings.
+During the 1940s, Vasarely experimented with a style based on Surrealism and Abstract Expressionism before arriving at his hallmark checkerboard paintings.

 Throughout the 1950s, he wrote a series of manifestos on the use of optical phenomena for artistic endeavors.
-These manifestos were an important influence on younger artists at the time.
+These manifestos were an essential influence on younger artists at the time.